-In reality there are no shortcuts.
+In reality, there are no shortcuts.
 The CV writing process requires collection of all the relevant information, judgement about what should and shouldn’t go on and then some creativity in how you present the information; making sure of course that you give an accurate picture of what you can offer.
 Then there is the editing of the final document; best done over at least a few days, until you have something that is ready to do its job effectively.
-That job is of course to get you interviews.
+That job is, of course, to get you interviews.

 I know lots of people who have applied for one job and got an interview, or a few jobs and got a few interviews.
 It’s not a numbers game.
-Remember that the recruiter does actually want to hire someone.
+Remember that the recruiter does want to hire someone.

-If you were to follow the ‘tips and tricks’ then you would be doing the same thing as lots of other people.
+If you were to follow the ‘tips and tricks’, then you would be doing the same thing as lots of other people.
 The point of the CV is to do the opposite – to make you stand out.

 How do you make this happen?
 You have to change your entire approach to constructing your CV.
-This will take longer but it will work.
+This will take longer, but it will work.